114 Sandown Bay Holiday Centre

 Outside, there is a communal grassed area to the front providing a play area for children or a relaxing spot for al-fresco suppers during the long summer evenings!

-Bed linen is included but please bring own towels.
+Bed linen (not for sofa bed - £5.00 extra if required) is included but please bring own towels.
 Electricity is included.

 Changeover day is Saturday.
 Guests are kindly requested not to arrive before 3:30pm and vacate before 10:00am

 The Isle of Wight region